 The Bodhisatta was once a lion.
-A hare lived in a grove of both palm and bael trees.
-One day it thought, “If this earth should break up, where shall I go?” and at that exact moment a bael fruit fell out of a tree onto a palm leaf with a loud thud.
-The hare imagined the earth was collapsing and took off running as fast as he could without even looking behind him.
-Another hare saw him running and joined him, asking what caused his panic.
-He answered that the earth was breaking up and so the second hare, also not looking back, kept going.
-A hundred thousand hares and other animals also heard the news and joined the massive stampede.
+One day a hare living in the same forest as the Bodhisatta thought, “If this earth should break up, where will I go?”
+And at that exact moment, a bael fruit fell out of a tree onto a palm leaf.
+The sudden loud noise made the hare imagine the earth was collapsing, and he took off running as fast as he could without even looking behind him.
+Another hare saw him running and joined in, asking what caused his panic.
+He answered that the earth was breaking up, so the second hare, also not looking back, kept going.
+Soon a hundred thousand animals also heard the news and united into a massive stampede.

 The Bodhisatta approached the first hare and asked what he had seen.
 He answered that he hadn’t seen anything, but he had heard it very clearly.
-The Bodhisatta was now sure he knew what had really happened and told the hare to jump on his back; they were going to investigate whether the earth really was coming to an end or not.
+The Bodhisatta was now sure he knew what had really happened and told the hare to jump on his back; they were going to investigate whether the earth was actually coming to an end or not.
 He told the huge herd of animals to stay put and wait for him to return, then he ran to the hare’s home.
-The hare pointed out the exact spot the sound had come from and they saw that the ground was normal and intact, with a ripe fruit lying on the ground.
+The hare pointed out the exact spot the sound had come from, and they saw that the ground was normal and intact, with a ripe fruit lying there.
 The Bodhisatta rushed back to the animals and told them the good news.

 In the Lifetime of the Buddha

-One morning some of the Buddha’s disciples saw some false ascetics lying on beds of thorns and doing other similar sufferings.
+One morning, some of the Buddha’s disciples saw false ascetics lying on beds of thorns and undergoing other similar sufferings.
 After they returned to the monastery, the disciples asked the Buddha whether any good came from doing these things.
 The Buddha answered that there was no benefit at all; it was just like the noise that the hare heard.
-They did not understand the reference, so he told them this story to explain.
+They did not understand the reference, so he told them this story to explain it.

 The Buddha did not identify any earlier births other than his own.